 "If I say sorry, will you share?"

 There had been a spill between him coming and going.
 Sheets were stripped and pushed out of the way.
-She'd made do with what hadn't been soaked, but from her shiver, what she'd made do with wasn't enough.
+She'd made do with what hadn't been soaked, but from her shiver, it wasn't enough.

 So much for avoiding laundry.